PramodaMajhi/healthDataReader/readme.md

 ```
 5. Run `npm start`
 6. Open [localhost:3000/healthData](http://localhost:3000/healthData)
 7. Now run the HealthKit app.
-Assuming you have given the required permissions, entered some attributes and some measurements, click on the "Upload Health Data" button.
+(Assuming you have given the required permissions, entered some attributes and some measurements).
+Click on the "Upload Health Data" button.
 This should upload the data to the server, where it will be added to the `db.json` file.
 8. Refresh the web page and you should see the data.

+-end